na-ka-na/ExcelCompare/README.md

 * Ignore column A in both

         excel_cmp 1.xlsx 2.xlsx --ignore1 Sheet1::A --ignore2 Sheet1::A

+* Ignore column A in all spreadsheets in both

+        excel_cmp 1.xlsx 2.xlsx --ignore1 ::A --ignore2 ::A

 * Ignore columns A,D and rows 1-5, 20-25